Deepfake: Art

 Deepfakes are also being used in education and media to create realistic videos and interactive content, which offer new ways to engage audiences.

 In March 2018 the multidisciplinary artist Joseph Ayerle published the video artwork Un'emozione per sempre 2.0 (English title: The Italian Game).
-The artist worked with Deepfake technology to create an AI actor, a synthetic version of 80s movie star Ornella Muti, traveling in time from 1978 to 2018.
+The artist worked with Deepfake technology to create an AI actor, a synthetic version of 80s movie star Ornella Muti, travelling in time from 1978 to 2018.
 The Massachusetts Institute of Technology referred this artwork in the study "Collective Wisdom".
 The artist used Ornella Muti's time travel to explore generational reflections, while also investigating questions about the role of provocation in the world of art.
 For the technical realization Ayerle used scenes of photo model Kendall Jenner.
 The program replaced Jenner's face by an AI calculated face of Ornella Muti.
 As a result, the AI actor has the face of the Italian actor Ornella Muti and the body of Kendall Jenner.

 Deepfakes have been widely used in satire or to parody celebrities and politicians.
 The 2020 webseries Sassy Justice, created by Trey Parker and Matt Stone, heavily features the use of deepfaked public figures to satirize current events and raise awareness of deepfake technology.